netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 These considerations require that all module and submodule names in the registry must be unique.
 However, the practice followed by IANA is not consistent with that guidance.

-This document amends the guidance on the uniqueness of names to comply with the practice followed by IANA.
+This document amends the guidance on the uniqueness of names ({{Section 14 of !RFC6020}}) to comply with the IANA practices for registering modules and their revisions.

 # Requirements Notation